Greg0109/ForwardNotifier/README.md

 # ForwardNotifier sender setup
 ## Steps:

 -Once the receivers have been setup, go to the tweak settings and fill out the SSH information there.

--**Make sure the user and hostname/ip are correct.**
+-**Make sure the user and hostname/ip are correct.
+Keep in mind that the crossplatform server only requires the hostname information**

 -Enable the necessary switches